 What's crazy is how quickly we've adapted to these technologies.
 Most of us can't imagine going back to a keyboard without these intelligent features.
 It's like having a tiny writing assistant living inside your phone, ready to help at any moment.

 So what actually happens when you add AI to a keyboard?
 The difference is like night and day!
-The most obvious change is speed—most users type 20-30% faster with AI assistance.
+The most obvious change is speed—recent studies show users type 35-45% faster with modern AI assistance compared to traditional keyboards.
 But that's just scratchin' the surface.

 AI keyboards understand context in ways traditional predictive text never could.
 They don't just look at your last word; they analyze entire sentences and conversations to provide meaningful suggestions.
 This contextual awareness makes typing feel almost telepathic at times.